 Being fired from your job is a challenging experience.
 It can be an uncomfortable topic to discuss with friends and family, let alone a prospective employer.
-If you’ve been fired, it’s not unusual to worry about how you’ll address it when looking for your next job.
+If you’ve been fired, worrying about how you’ll address it when looking for your next job is not unusual.
+Even if you don’t tell a hiring manager outright that you were let go, you will likely be asked, “Why were you fired?”

 Why do interviewers ask this question?

-First and foremost, an interviewer wants to know more about the circumstances surrounding your dismissal.
+First and foremost, an interviewer wants to know more about your dismissal circumstances.
 They’re looking to find out if it’s something illicit, like stealing from the company, or if it was tied to your work performance.

 An interviewer also wants to see how you navigate an undoubtedly tricky question.
 Do you handle it with poise, or do you get defensive?
 Since you can’t change the fact that you’ve been fired, think of your answer as your opportunity to demonstrate your professionalism to your prospective employer.